MeryVar/Sales-Agent-First-Message-Generation-For-Booking-Demo-/README.md

-# Sales Agent FM Demo
+# Sales Agent First Message Demo

 A Python-based demonstration project for a Sales Agent using Foundation Models.